GEWIS/supremumweb/README.md

 When you have updated an `.html` file, you have to restart the

+## Docker environment
+If you wish to run this website in a docker setting, do the following:

+0. Install docker
+1. Run `bash start.sh` (Linux)
+    - This creates and starts a docker container of the website.
+This can be accessed on `http://localhost:9500`.

 ## Documentation
 The documentation for this repository is continued in the `app` folder.